VitoVan/vitovan.github.io/md/lispweb3.md

-;;Get all the people in our prevalence system (hunchentoot:define-easy-handler (people :uri "/people") () (setf (hunchentoot:content-type*) "application/json") ;;Here we take a snapshot to disk, you can do this whenever you want.
+;;Get all the people in our prevalence system (hunchentoot:define-easy-handler (people :uri "/people") () (setf (hunchentoot:content-type*) "application/json") (json:encode-json-to-string (cl-prevalence:find-all-objects *p-system* 'people)))
-  (cl-prevalence:snapshot *p-system*)
-  (json:encode-json-to-string
-   (cl-prevalence:find-all-objects *p-system* 'people)))
 ```